caporalesimone/RazorEnhacedPythonScripts/README.md

 # RazorEnhacedPythonScripts
-A collection of personal Pyhon scripts for Razor Enhanced.
+A collection of Pyhon scripts for RazorEnhanced.

 Most of them are written for [Demise](https://www.uogdemise.com/) server.